Epelle/SecretsFromAshes/README.md

 A simple interface to manage and create your passwords

 Installation:

--Download the exe and the pck file
+-Download the SecretsFromAshes V1.1.zip

+-Run The .exe file

 -Enjoy